Nutrition FAQsby John Meadows on December 1, 2021

 What foods would be the base of on an offseason diet?

-Protein: grass fed beef, wild salmon, whey Iso CFM or cold filtered, chicken, turkey breast, lean white fish (low mercury), organic free range eggs
+Protein: grass fed beef, wild salmon, my blend of proteins in Granite Protein which has 5 sources, chicken, turkey breast, lean white fish (low mercury), organic free-range eggs

 Starchy carbs: oats, brown or white rice, sweet potatoes, Ezekiel bread (toast or muffins)